virtualcitySYSTEMS/map-ui/documentation/COLLECTIONS.md

 > For usage examples also see [collection-manager-example](../plugins/@vcmap-show-case/collection-manager-example/src/CollectionManagerExample.vue).

-To add a collectionComponent, provide `CollectionComponentOptions`, plus the owner.
+To add a collectionComponent, provide `CollectionComponentClassOptions`, plus the owner.

 ```js
 collectionManager.add({ collection: new IndexedCollection() }, 'pluginName');